gruntwork-io/docs/docs/2.0/docs/library/tutorials/customizing-modules.md

 ### Variables

-Define the variables available to consumers of your module.
-You can choose to make certain variables optional.
-In this example, default values are set for the `time_out` and `memory_size` variables.
+Define the variables that consumers of your module can use.
+You can make certain variables optional by setting default values.
+In this example, default values are provided for the `time_out` and `memory_size` variables.

 ```hcl title=variables.tf
 variable "name" {